Skip to main content

 Put briefly,

-- Credentials store cryptographic keys used to authenticate and enable secure communications.
+• Credentials store passwords and cryptographic keys and certificates used to authenticate and enable secure communications.

 For detailed descriptions of all UDMG Configuration Items, see the table below: